kwatry/api-documentation/README.md

 What are you waiting for?
 Let’s start creating cool connected play experiences today!
 Welcome to the iOKids platform!

+## Getting Started
+1. [Sign-up](https://partner.iokids.net) to be an iOKids Partner.
+Review our <a href="iOKids-Developer-Setup.pdf" download>Step
+by Step guide</a> for developer on-boarding.
+2. Log-in to the [partner dashboard](https://partner.iokids.net/) to [create an application](/CreateAnApplication.md) that will interact with the iOKids APIs.
+You will need an application identifier to use any of the iOKids APIs.
+3. Start you application by integrating the iOKids Social Sign On.
+Start by reading the [API documentation](/iOKids-SSO.md).
+Follow our examples and integrate within an hour.
+4. Socially enable your app by integrating with any of the APIs above.
+Test your integration in our sandbox environment (download our <a href="iOKids-APIs.postman_collection.json" download>Postman test suite</a> and
+<a href="iOKids-APIs.postman_environment.json">environment variables</a> to run a test of each API).
+5. Upgrade your account to become an [iOKids Partner](https://iokids.net/partners) and go live!

+## Resources

+1. You will create applications and users in the [partner dashboard](https://partner.iokids.net/).
+2. Learn how to use the partner dashboard for sandbox testing with our <a href="iOKids-Developer-Setup.pdf" download>developer set-up guide</a>.
+3. Download and use this <a href="iOKids-APIs.postman_collection.json" download>Postman collection</a> and
+<a href="iOKids-APIs.postman_environment.json" download>environment variables</a> to see example calls.
+4. Learn how to configure the Postman collection and environment variables with our
+<a href="Configure-Postman-for-iOKids.pdf" download>configuration guide</a>.

 ## Which APIs do I Need?
 Every developer must implement the [iOKids Social Sign-On API](/iOKids-SSO.md).
 Most developers will will want to interface with the [User Profile](https://app.swaggerhub.com/apis/iOKids/Profile/1.0.0) and [Friends](https://app.swaggerhub.com/apis/iOKids/Friends/1.0.0) APIs.
 Other APIs are available for various needs: